 Garmin Vivosmart 3

-Life can be stressful, so if you need something to better focus on helping you keep stress free the Vivosmart 3 is a good option.
+It might not be as good looking as the Alta HR, but it will deliver similar features including ones to help you de-stress.
 Yes, it can track your activity and automatically detect some workouts, but it keeps track of your stress level throughout the day too.
 If it's too high, it'll start up a guided breathing exercise to calm you down.
 Handy.

 For the Charge 2

-If you'd like something that's got all the major features of a fitness tracker but keeps a toe in the smartwatch water, the Fit2 is a good alternative.
-It's got a big beautiful AMOLED screen and support for apps like Spotify.
+If you'd like something that's got all the major features of a fitness tracker but keeps a toe in the smartwatch water, the Fit2 Pro is a good alternative.
+It's got a big, beautiful AMOLED screen and support for apps like Spotify.
 It's also got GPS, while the Charge 2 has to piggyback on your phone.
-The Charge 2 has better battery life, but that gorgeous screen on the Fit2 makes it the more attractive device.
+The Charge 2 has better battery life, but that gorgeous screen on the Pro makes it the more attractive device.

 For the Blaze